 Most cheap medieval swords are, quite frankly, rather crappy..

-The vast majority are overly heavy, made from stainless steel, have rat tail tangs and no medieval knight worth his salt would even give them a second glance.
+The vast majority are overly heavy or too light, made from stainless steel or not properly tempered, have rat tail tangs or rattling, fall apart components - and no medieval knight worth his salt would even give them a second glance.

-One maker, Deepeeka of India, at first glance offers some hope.
-MOST of their medieval swords are under $100 (just).
-Indeed, some of them - while not historically accurate - are at least historically plausible, and fulfil the role of a decent looking decorative sword without any problems.
+Only one sword maker, Deepeeka of India, at first glance offers some hope.
+MOST of their medieval swords are under $150.
+Indeed, some of them - while not historically accurate - are at least historically plausible, and fulfil the role of a decent looking decorative sword or something to take to a ren-faire without any problems.